 Budget and Financial Management

 These types of questions may be asked for newspaper and local media interviews, and even by voters at events on the campaign trail.
-Answering the public’s queries during a campaign is one of the most challenging aspects of being a candidate.
+Answering the public’s queries during a campaign is one of the most challenging duties.

 As a result, candidates spend a lot of time putting together answers that may sound off the cuff, but are actually well rehearsed.